How does it develop?

 There are three main types of surgery for cervical cancer:

 - Radical trachelectomy – the cervix, surrounding tissue and the upper part of the vagina are removed, but the womb is left in place.
-This is only suitable if cervical cancer is diagnosed at a very early stage
+This cervical cancer treatment is only a suitable if the diagnosis is made at a very early stage.

-Radiotherapy is also an excellent alternative to surgery with a similar cure rate and has the advantage of avoiding an operation when the cancer is close to the bladder or colon.
+Radiotherapy is also an excellent cervical cancer treatment; as an alternative to surgery it has a similar cure rate and has the advantage of avoiding an operation when the cancer is close to the bladder or colon.